Posted on April 15, 2013 in Teen Drug Addiction

 Learn About Drugs

 Aside from trying to decode new terms based on these general rules and past terminology, the most effective thing you can do is learn about the drugs themselves.
 If you suspect your teen is using a specific drug, then you should learn about it and focus on nicknames for it to see if you can confirm your suspicions.
+You should also learn about ways you can help your teen with his or her addiction.
 Learning about the most commonly abused drugs among teens, such as prescription and over-the-counter medicines, marijuana and ecstasy is a good idea, too.

 Slang continually changes, so staying up to date with drug trends and new nicknames is absolutely essential.
 If there is a new drug, learn about it and how to recognize the symptoms of use in your teen, and always look up any unusual terms you hear your kids using.
 It isn’t easy to stay ahead of the curve, but if you put a little time into research every month or two and follow up on anything that catches your attention, you’ll notice red flags more often.